dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

-This fixed framework of <invoke the concept><tell me about X> can be used to generate a large number of contrasting prompts to test with, but its a bit inflexible for our purposes.
+This fixed framework of <invoke the concept><tell me about X> can be used to generate a large number of contrasting prompts to test with, but it's a bit inflexible for our purposes.
 Instead, we wanted to be able to generate a bunch of Python code with type annotations, and then automatically label points where the model should be thinking about nullability.